warhamni/GetData/README.md

 Lastly, the script will create a tidy data set containing the means of all the columns per test subject and per activity.
 This tidy dataset will be written to a tab-delimited file called tidy.txt, which can also be found in this repository.

-#About the Code Book
+##About the Code Book

-The CodeBook.md file describes the variables, the data, and any transformations or work that been performed to clean up the data.
+The CodeBook.md file describes the variables, the data, and any transformations or work that been performed to clean up the data. [a relative link](CodeBook.md)